 K1EL and several other manufactures sell products that utilize the WK3 IC, refer to the k1el website: www.k1el.com for further information.
-One popular kit is Hamcrafters WKUSB which includes a USB interface, speed control, enclosure with pushbuttons, and an internal battery pack for standalone use.
+One popular product is our WKUSB which includes a USB interface, speed control, enclosure with pushbuttons, and an internal battery pack for standalone use.